Legislative Priorities

 • Replacement of elevators and lifts at the end of their useful life

-Mason is the largest public four-year institutions in the Commonwealth.
-Despite serving the largest number of students, the annual maintenance reserve allocation is an average of 64 percent less than our next closest peers.
+Despite serving the largest number of students, the annual maintenance reserve allocation is an average of 64% less than our next closest peer.
 The University buildings are nearing a 30-year average age.
 This is the age that most major systems need to be repaired or replaced.
 Further delay will add to the overall cost of maintenance.

 State Government Relations